 These policies were considered in the evaluation of the proposed project and the formulation of appropriate mitigation measures below.
-A more detailed discussion of the relevance of these goals and policies to the proposed project is located in Table 11-1 of Chapter 11, Land Use Compatibility.
+A more detailed discussion of relevant goals and policies to the proposed project is located in Table 11-1 of Chapter 11, Land Use Compatibility.